zhermin/LeetNode/leetnode/README.md

 # The LeetNode Website

-This folder houses all frontend and backend code for the LeetNode website.
-This is built with the [T3-Stack](https://create.t3.gg/) but with React Query and REST APIs instead of tRPC for the frontend-backend communication.
-The full tech stack can be found in the main README of this [repo](https://github.com/zhermin/LeetNode).
+This folder houses all frontend and backend code for the main user-facing LeetNode website.
+This is built mostly with the [T3-Stack](https://create.t3.gg/) but with React Query and REST APIs instead of tRPC for the frontend-backend communication.
+The full tech stack can be found in the main README of this [repo](../).

 ## Environment Variables